·AI Mode / GA4 / AI traffic / Measurement / GEO

 RevenueScope — how it helps

 RevenueScope doesn't bury AI traffic into one lump.
-It splits it by engine — ChatGPT, Claude, Perplexity, Gemini, Copilot — and shows each engine's visits, revenue, and RPS (revenue per visit), already computed.
+It splits it by engine — ChatGPT, Claude, Perplexity, Gemini, Copilot — and computes each engine's visits, revenue, and RPS (revenue per visit).
 From the referrer and access characteristics, it tells human visits apart from bots (automated access) and displays clean numbers with bots removed.
 Why it's worth seeing revenue per AI engine is explored further in Seeing AI-engine traffic and revenue separately.

-For example, traffic and revenue by AI engine come back like this (the display uses sample data from a fictional site).
+For example, traffic and revenue by AI engine are displayed like this (figures are one illustrative example).

 Even when the traffic looks small by visit count, RPS can reveal that engines like Gemini or Claude earn strikingly more per visit.
 Precisely because you're viewing by revenue efficiency rather than visit volume, you can notice differences like these.